 cat ~/.claude/settings.json

-The basic structure contains two main keys: allow and deny.
-Each rule targets a specific tool and can include a glob pattern to filter arguments.
+The basic structure contains three main keys: allow, deny, and ask.
+Each rule targets a specific tool and can include a pattern to filter arguments.

 {